Connect with others who understand.

 • Limit screen use, especially an hour before bed.

-• Avoid consuming too much caffeine during the day.
+• Avoid having too much caffeine during the day.

-• Try some breathing exercises and meditation, especially at bedtime.
+• Try breathing exercises and meditation, especially at bedtime.

 According to one MyEpilepsyTeam member, a referral to a sleep clinic might help: “I had a good visit with the sleep clinic on Zoom.
 If you guys are having trouble sleeping, you should ask for a referral to a sleep clinic.
 He really took the time to give me tips to improve my sleep without medication.”